-Lamb passed in December, one day after complaining of a cold, according to The Hill.
+Lamb passed in December, one day after complaining of a cold.

 He served as a member of City Council for 18 years and as the mayor for the last seven.
 He had more than 40 years of public service on his record.